mamisaki/TractoFlowProc/README.md

 wmparc.nii.gz (optional): FreeSurfer wmparc image file.

 ## 2. Run FreeSurfer (optional)
-You can skip this step.
-Only if you are using Atlas Based Segmentation (ABS) in Tractflow because the T1 image contrast is not good enough to segment tissue, you should perform this process.
+**You can skip this step.** Only if the T1 image contrast is not good enough to segment tissue and you need to use Atlas Based Segmentation (ABS) in Tractflow, you should perform this process.

 The fiber tracking process uses the white matter (WM), gray matter (GM), and cerebrospinal fluid (CSF) maps to compute the tracking maps and the seeding mask.
-These masks are extracted by default with 'fast' in FSL for t1.nii.gz, but you can also use a FreeSurfer segmentation, i.e. aparc+aseg.nii.gz and wmparc.nii.gz, with the --ABS option in tractflow.
+These masks are extracted by default with 'fast' in FSL for t1.nii.gz, but you can also use a FreeSurfer segmentation, i.e. aparc+aseg and wmparc, with the --ABS option in tractflow.

 The script run_FreeSurfer.py processes t1.nii.gz in the input_data folder to create aparc+aseg.nii.gz and wmparc.nii.gz.
 ```